HAWAIʻI

 Identifying Markers

-Physical Appearance: Coarse bristle hair, usually black, dark brown, or grey (sometimes mottled), medium to large in size (100–200+ lbs), with short upright or semi-floppy ears, a long flat snout, and a curved tusk (in males).
+Physical Appearance: Coarse bristle hair, usually black, dark brown, or grey (sometimes mottled), medium to large in size (45 kg to 70 kg), with short upright or semi-floppy ears, a long flat snout, and a curved tusk.

-Scat: Droppings are tubular, segmented in piles, dark in color, and full of undigested seeds, fibers, or vegetation.
+Scat: Tubular droppings, segmented in piles, dark in color, and full of undigested seeds, fibers, or vegetation.

-Rooting Damage: Appears as disturbed ground, often several inches deep, in irregular patches (common in forests, lawns, taro patches, and pastures).
+Rooting Damage: Appears as disturbed ground, often several inches deep, in irregular patches (common in forests, lawns, loʻi kalo, and pastures).

 Wallowing Pits: Shallow muddy depressions where pigs roll to cool off and deter parasites, often found near water sources (streams, seeps).